-If you make changes to the virtual host configuration, click "Apply" to save virtual host configuration.
+If you make changes to the virtual host configuration, click "Save" to save virtual host configuration.
 The web pages go into the folder:

-/var/www/www.your-domain.com
+/Library/Tenon/WebServer/WebSites/www.your-domain.com

 For now, you're all set!

 Your first host is up and running and can be accessed with a browser.